 Scarlet school cap with cap badge

-Plain mid-grey school shirt with approved badge over left breast Scarlet cotton or poplin tie
+Plain mid-grey school shirt with scarlet cotton or poplin tie

 Grey charcoal shorts